 Figure 9 shows how use of California-generated TDA in civil engineering projects has varied in recent years.
-In 2023, TDA use increased by 17.8 percent, totaling 8,682 tons (.87 million PTEs or 1.5 percent of all waste tires managed), compared to the 2022 usage of 7,371 tons (0.7 million PTEs or 1.2 percent of all waste tires managed).
-Notably, TDA was utilized in vibration mitigation projects and at landfills, primarily related to landfill gas collection systems, although some of those uses also involved road construction.
-Since 2011 non landfill TDA use has historically been between ~1500-4500 tons.
-There was one non-landfill use in 2023 as vibration mitigation material.
+In 2023, TDA use increased by 17.8%, totaling 8,682 tons (0.87 million PTEs or 1.5% of all waste tires managed), compared to the 2022 usage of 7,371 tons (0.7 million PTEs or 1.2% of all waste tires managed).
+Notably, TDA was used in vibration mitigation projects and at landfills primarily for landfill gas collection systems.
+Other landfill uses of TDA involved road construction.
+Since 2011, non-landfill TDA use has ranged between 1,500-4,500 tons.
+There was one non-landfill use of TDA in 2023 as vibration mitigation material.

-Outside of landfills, common TDA applications involve roadside repair, retaining wall backfill, embankment fill, stormwater infiltration galleries, and light rail vibration dampening projects, among others.
-Although recent environmental concerns have decreased the use of TDA in civil engineering applications, CalRecycle's TDA Grant Program support for these uses can lead to ongoing usage.
+Outside of landfills, common TDA applications involve roadside repair, retaining wall backfill, embankment fill, stormwater infiltration galleries, and light-rail vibration dampening projects, among others.